 Discovered (Jun 29, 1799) by William Herschel

-A 12th-magnitude spiral galaxy (type SAab) in Hercules (RA 17 55 59.7, Dec +18 20 20)
+A 12th-magnitude spiral galaxy (type SAab?) in Hercules (RA 17 55 59.7, Dec +18 20 20)

-Per Dreyer, NGC 6500 is "very faint, very small, southwestern of 2", the other being NGC 6501.
-Based on a recessional velocity of 3005 km/sec, NGC 6500 is about 140 million light years away.
-Given that and its apparent size of 2.2 by 1.6 arcmin, it is about 90 thousand light years across.
+Physical Information: Based on a recessional velocity of 3005 km/sec, NGC 6500 is about 140 million light-years away.
+Given that and its apparent size of 2.2 by 1.6 arcmin, it is about 90 thousand light-years across.
 Since they are in nearly the same direction and at nearly identical distances, NGC 6500 and 6501 are almost certainly a physical pair.

 NGC 6501 (= PGC 61128)